 Kiddiwash products are loved by little Children, the unique Flippi-tap is so easy to use.
 The warm water spray is gentle on little hands and they will want to wash again and again.

-Whether you require very portable Kiddiwash KW, the New mobile Kiddisynk KS or even the mains powered Kiddiwash KW230, all children in your care can enjoy a warm water hand wash wherever they are.
+Whether you require very portable Kiddiwash Xtra or the very mobile KiddiSynk all children in your care can enjoy a warm water hand wash wherever they are.

 A key element in the ongoing battle against pandemic flu, is the provision of appropriate warm water hand washing facilities.
 Current government advice includes the following:-